flocked/FZUIKit/README.md

 ```

 ### NSView backgroundColor
-A background color of the view that automatically adjusts on light/dark mode changes.
+A background color of the view that automatically adjusts on light/dark mode changes and can be animated via `animator()`.

 ```
 view.backgroundColor = .systemRed